HPI-BP2017N2/ShopRulesGenerator/README.md

 To run the microservice it is required to set up the following:

 1. MongoDB
-...The MongoDB is used to store generated shop rules (in the collection named 'shopRules').
+<br />The MongoDB is used to store generated shop rules (in the collection named 'shopRules').

 2. Idealo bridge
-...The ShopRulesGenerator uses idealo offers to analyse the structure of shop product pages.
+<br />The ShopRulesGenerator uses idealo offers to analyse the structure of shop product pages.
 The idealo bridge provides these to the ShopRulesGenerator.
 Furthermore the resolving from shopID to shop root url is used to remove the root url from image links.

 3. [URL-Cleaner microservice](https://github.com/HPI-BP2017N2/URLCleaner)
-...Since the urls of the idealo offers can contain click trackers, it is required to clean them before visiting.
+<br />Since the urls of the idealo offers can contain click trackers, it is required to clean them before visiting.

 ### Configuration